qassasahmed/ip/LABS2425/7/README.md

   - **Type**: array of shape `(N, 1, 2)`, where `N` is the number of detected lines.
   - **Description**: Each detected line is represented by the pair $(\rho, \theta)$:
     - $\rho$: The perpendicular distance from the origin to the line.
-    - $\theta$: The angle of the line with respect to the x-axis, in radians.
+    - $\theta$: The angle of the line with respect to the x-axis, in radians
 ---

 ## Hough Circle Transform